gitlabhq/gitlab-runner/docs/executors/docker.md

 ### Using the `if-not-present` pull policy

-When the `if-not-present` pull policy is used, the Runner will first check if the image is present locally.
+When the `if-not-present` pull policy is used, the runner will first check if the image is present locally.
 If it is, then the local version of image will be used.
-Otherwise, the Runner will try to pull the image.
+Otherwise, the runner will try to pull the image.

 **When to use this pull policy?**